Molnupiravir (MK-4482, EIDD-2801) Antiviral Description

 Molnupiravir (MK-4482, EIDD-2801) Antiviral News

-December 21, 2020 - Results of the research by scientists at the Institute of Biomedical Sciences, Georgia State University, have been published in Nature Microbiology.
+December 21, 2020 - The research by scientists at the Institute of Biomedical Sciences, Georgia State University, has been published in Nature Microbiology.
 And Indian researchers plan to apply to the drug regulator to conduct human trials with the drug.
 The antiviral drug Molnupiravir, or MK-4482/EIDD-2801, is taken orally.
 Molnupiravir is being developed by the biotechnology firm Ridgeback Biotherapeutics in collaboration with pharmaceutical firm Merck.

 December 5, 2020 - Researchers in the Institute for Biomedical Sciences at Georgia State University, led by Dr. Richard Plemper, found treating a SARS-CoV-2 infection with a new antiviral drug, MK-4482/EIDD-2801 or Molnupiravir, completely suppresses virus transmission within 24 hours.

 December 3, 2020 - Study: Therapeutically administered ribonucleoside analogue MK-4482/EIDD-2801 blocks SARS-CoV-2 transmission in ferrets.
-This study identified oral MK-4482/EIDD-2801 as a promising antiviral countermeasure to break SARS-CoV-2 community transmission chains.
+'We demonstrate high SARS-CoV-2 burden in nasal tissues and secretions, which coincided with efficient transmission through direct contact.
+Treatment of infected animals with MK-4482/EIDD-2801 twice a day significantly reduced the SARS-CoV-2 load in the upper respiratory tract and completely suppressed spread to untreated contact animals.
+This study identified oral MK-4482/EIDD-2801 as a promising antiviral countermeasure to break SARS-CoV-2 community transmission chains.'

 July 7, 2020 - Ridgeback Biotherapeutics announced the start of enrollment in a Phase 2 trial of potential COVID-19 treatment EIDD-2801.
 The new trial will be conducted using the new COVID-19 drug testing platform, AGILE.
 AGILE will test multiple potential therapeutics, and EIDD-2801 was selected to be the first oral anti-viral to be studied in the AGILE platform.

-July 1, 2020 - Miami based Ridgeback Biotherapeutics LP, announced an agreement with Merck that the U.S. Federal Trade Commission granted early termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act.
-All closing requirements have been completed for the previously announced partnership transaction to advance the development of EIDD-2801, an investigational orally-available antiviral agent currently in early clinical development for the treatment of patients with COVID-19.
+July 1, 2020 - Miami-based Ridgeback Biotherapeutics LP announced an agreement with Merck that the U.S. Federal Trade Commission granted early termination of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act.
+All closing requirements have been completed for the previously announced partnership transaction to advance the development of EIDD-2801, an investigational orally-available antiviral agent currently in early clinical development to treat patients with COVID-19.